 Another study involving male rugby players looked into creatine supplementation and levels of DHT, the more active form of testosterone.
 After creatine loading with 25 grams per day for 7 days, the participants' DHT levels increased by 56%.

 There was a time when the safety of taking creatine for too long was in question.
-But several studies have found that taking regularly for up to 5 years is perfectly safe.
+But several studies have found that using creatine supplementation regularly for up to 5 years is perfectly safe.

 That being said, there are potential side effects with every supplement you take.
 It all depends on the person taking the supplement and the quality of the supplement they choose.
 Some side effects that people experience while using creatine include:

 However, these side effects are fairly uncommon.
-It’s also important to consider that some side effects could be caused by unnecessary additives in the supplement.
+It's also important to consider that some side effects of creatine supplementation could be caused by unnecessary additives in the supplement.

 For example, many creatine supplements are flavored with artificial ingredients and sweeteners.
-These ingredients are known to cause issues such as bloating and diarrhea for some people.
+These ingredients are known to cause issues such as bloating, water retention, and diarrhea for some people.
 Choosing a high-quality creatine supplement that is formulated without additives is one of the best ways to avoid unwanted side effects.

 Also Read: When to Take Creatine, What Happens When You Stop Taking Creatine